-How many of you have run a business but could not pick the right plan to reach your potential customers?
-How many of you have taken help of SEO or search engine optimization to reach that goal?
-Even so, just using SEO does not necessarily always guarantee that you would get there.
-There are certain steps to follow if you really want to ensure your content gets its message to the potential customers of your business.
+How many of you have run a business but have difficulty reaching your potential customers?
+How many of you have tried to use SEO or search engine optimization to reach that goal and build a solid SEO foundation?
+Even so, just using SEO does not necessarily always guarantee that you will get there.
+There are certain steps to follow if you really want to ensure your content gets its message to your potential customers.

 So what’s the first step to building a solid SEO foundation?